somhi/PCXT_DeMiSTify/atlas_cyc/README.md

 ### Compile the project in Quartus:

-Project already has the Demistify firmware already generated so if you have cloned recursively then you can open the project with Quartus:
+If the project has the DeMiSTify firmware already generated you only need to clone recursively the repository and then open the project with Quartus from the specific board folder:

 ```sh
 git clone  --recursive https://github.com/somhi/PCXT_DeMiSTify
 #Load project in Quartus from /atlas_cyc/PCXT_atlas_cyc.qpf
 ```

 ### Instructions to Full compile the project for a specific board: